niekbouman/ctbignum/README.md

 - Montgomery reduction,
 - Montgomery multiplication,
 - Modular exponentiation (based on Montgomery multiplication)
-- initialization from a compile-time string (using BOOST_HANA_STRING)
+- Compile-time initialization from a base-10 literal
+- Serialization to ostream as base-10 string (binary serialization is trivial, by just copying the limbs)

 ### Installation
 Because this is a header-only library, installation is as easy as downloading and copying the contents of the `include` directory into your system's `include` directory (e.g. `/usr/local/include` or `/opt/local/include`).